vgurianov/uml-sp/docs/case_studies/minsky/minsky.md

 A definition diagram is a three-layer diagram and include M0 (objects layer), M1 (classes layer), and M2 (metamodel layer).
 This diagram is depicted in Fig.2.
 <p><img src="cube.png" alt="" /></p>
 Figure 2.
-Formal describtion of the cube</br>
+Formal describtion of the cube<br/>
 The “List” frame define “Minsky’s cube” concept.
 The frame is instance "Ontology System" UML-element (daughter "SPFrame" element, i.e. frame).
 The frame has example.
-It is "list" object.</br> The frame has “currentItem” slot.
+It is "list" object.<br/> The frame has “currentItem” slot.
 It is slot define “face” concept.
 Face of cube is a visible facet of cube.
 The slot has a type.
 The "ItemOfList" class defines the type; «next» and «previous» operations define change rule of the slot value.
-The operations call from "Run" operation.</br>
+The operations call from "Run" operation.<br/>
 A type is a set of values and authorized operations.
 The "ItemOfList" class is a set of objects.
-This objects depicted in Fig.2. in M0 layer.
+This objects depicted in Fig.2. in M0 layer.<br/>
 The "ItemOfList" class is a frame, it is instance "Ontology Atom" UML-element as depicted in Fig.1. in M2 layer.
 The frame define "Facet" concept.
 The "Facet" notion includes "Decoration" and "Binding" concepts.
 The "value", "left", and "right" slots define this concepts.